OpenAiTx/OpenAiTx/projects/erbanku/awesome/README-en.md

 - [LAION-AI/Open-Assistant](https://github.com/LAION-AI/Open-Assistant) - OpenAssistant is a chat-based assistant that understands tasks, can interact with third-party systems, and retrieve information dynamically to do so.
 - [Significant-Gravitas/AutoGPT](https://github.com/Significant-Gravitas/AutoGPT) - AutoGPT is the vision of accessible AI for everyone, to use and to build on.
 Our mission is to provide the tools, so that you can focus on what matters.
 - [THUDM/GLM-130B](https://github.com/THUDM/GLM-130B) - GLM-130B: An Open Bilingual Pre-Trained Model (ICLR 2023)
-- [THUDM/ChatGLM-6B](https://github.com/THUDM/ChatGLM-6B) - ChatGLM-6B: An Open Bilingual Dialogue Language Model | Open-source bilingual dialog language model
+- [THUDM/ChatGLM-6B](https://github.com/THUDM/ChatGLM-6B) - ChatGLM-6B: An Open Bilingual Dialogue Language Model | Open-source bilingual dialogue language model
-- [binary-husky/gpt_academic](https://github.com/binary-husky/gpt_academic) - Provides a practical interactive interface for GPT/GLM and other LLMs, especially optimized for paper reading/polishing/writing, modular design, supports custom shortcut buttons & function plugins, supports project analysis & self-translation/explanation for Python and C++, PDF/LaTex paper translation & summarization, parallel querying of various LLM models, supports local models like chatglm3.
+- [binary-husky/gpt_academic](https://github.com/binary-husky/gpt_academic) - Provides practical interaction interfaces for GPT/GLM and other large language models, especially optimized for paper reading/editing/writing experiences, modular design, supports custom shortcut buttons & function plugins, supports Python and C++ project analysis & self-translation functions, PDF/LaTex paper translation & summarization functions, supports parallel querying of various LLM models, supports chatglm3 and other local models.
 Integrates Tongyi Qianwen, deepseekcoder, iFlytek Spark, Wenxin Yiyan, llama2, rwkv, claude2, moss
 - [gd3kr/BlenderGPT](https://github.com/gd3kr/BlenderGPT) - Use commands in English to control Blender with OpenAI's GPT-4
 - [receyuki/stable-diffusion-prompt-reader](https://github.com/receyuki/stable-diffusion-prompt-reader) - A simple standalone viewer for reading prompts from Stable Diffusion generated image outside the webui.
 - [Moksh-Bhardwaj/public-forward-bot](https://github.com/Moksh-Bhardwaj/public-forward-bot) -